 Continue reading “August 2022 Favourites”

 Well, that’s it.
-After nearly 18 years in a role I never expected to have, and never had any experience of beforehand, I have now officially finished my first job, alongside my other colleagues from our now-closed printing department who have also lost their positions, as our work has been outsourced to save money.
+After nearly 18 years in a role I never expected to have, and never had any experience of beforehand, I have now officially finished my first job at Torbay Council, alongside my other colleagues from our now-closed printing department who have also lost their positions, as our work has been outsourced to save money.